How FasTrak Works

 If you need a new Mylar bag, call Bay Area FasTrak® at 1-877-229-8655 and speak with a customer service agent.
 If your FasTrak® transponder was not in its Mylar bag and you were charged a toll while carpooling, you should contact Bay Area FasTrak® at 1-877-229-8655 and speak to a customer service representative.
 Outside of carpool hours, all lanes will be open to all vehicles for free.

-If you have 2 or more people in your vehicle, or have a clean air vehicle with the proper decal, or are a motorcyclist and you take the 237 Express Lane, you need to place your FasTrak® transponder (traditional) in the Mylar bag.
+If you have 2 or more people in your vehicle, or have a clean air vehicle with the proper decal, or are a motorcyclist and you take the 237 Express Lane, you need to place your traditional FasTrak® transponder in the Mylar bag.
 Without the Mylar bag, your FasTrak® account will be charged.
+With a FasTrak Flex® transponder, drivers move a switch to indicate how many occupants are in their vehicle.

 If you have an incorrect charge on your FasTrak® account, please call the FasTrak Customer Service Center to dispute the charge on your FasTrak® account: 877-229-8655 [Callers outside of California should dial: 415-486-8655].